What is Anime?

 Q: If my weapon does not pass weapons check can I be escorted to bag check?

-Weapons brought into Cox Business Center that are not allowed WILL NOT be escorted to Bag Check.
+Weapons brought into Cox Business Center that are not allowed and WILL NOT be escorted to Bag Check.
 The weapon must be removed from the convention center immediately.
 Please review the Weapons Policy beforehand.

 Tokyo in Tulsa welcomes service animals!
 You may visit our Disability Team or any member of the Tokyo in Tulsa staff can have a Disability Team member meet you and provide further guidance and assistance.